-The Ford Explorer remains one of the best-known nameplates in the U.S., and we're happy to see that it's evolved along with American family needs.
+The Ford Explorer is one of the best-known nameplates in the U.S., and we're happy to see that it's evolved along with American family needs.

 Simply put, for almost everything that a family would throw at the 2014 Ford Explorer, it does it better than before, and it does what the wide majority of us want to do in a crossover.
 It makes plenty of room for lots of people, or lots of stuff, and it does it much more efficiently than it ever did in the past.
 It holds on to those mud-running bona fides too--even if they probably were only ever weekend ambitions for most of their suburban owners.

 In style, the Explorer doesn't turn away too abruptly from the past.
 Inside it does its best impression of a Taurus sedan in look and feel, albeit a little more upright.
 Performance is buttoned-down, almost to sport-wagon standards, with predictable, benign handling and available all-wheel drive.
 The 3.5-liter V-6 that's offered through most of the lineup is plenty quick, while the front-wheel-drive Explorer with an EcoBoost four is best kept for those who seldom if ever take advantage of this vehicles spacious seating.
 The Explorer Sport is a different personality--very quick, taut, and faster than any V-8 Explorer of the past; it's a crossover extension of the Taurus SHO, essentially.